woped/rag/README.md

 `docker run -p 5000:5000 rag-api` or `podman run -p 5000:5000 rag-api`

 5. **Run with Logging**<br>
 The default logging is set to `warning` and will be active automatically when starting the application.
-The default can be changed by setting the `LOG_LEVEL` environment variable in `config.env`.<br>
+The default can be changed by setting the `LOG_LEVEL` environment variable in `app/config/config.env`.<br>

    **Flask**<br>
    `python main.py --loglevel <level>`<br>